JRay-Lin/AlphaLabz/readme.md

 ### Prerequisites
 1. **Docker**
    Ensure Docker is installed on your system.
-Download it [here](https://www.docker.com/).
+You can download it [here](https://www.docker.com/).

+2. **Domain**
+   AlphaLab requires a domain to set up its SMTP server.
+You can purchase a domain from any provider, such as [Namecheap](https://www.namecheap.com/) or [GoDaddy](https://www.godaddy.com/).

 ---